RustyGentleman/Worldbuilding/Elfin.md

 	verb		zahile			to be like, act like or pretend to be (some thing) adj		iase				alive, animate
-	verb		niase				to give life; to birth or germinate noun		eliase			life
+	verb		niase				to give life; to birth or germinate noun		eliase			life, lifetime;
-	noun		iase'ar			a living thing; an animate object noun		innali				a family
+	noun		iase'ar			a living being adj		iawe				dead, inanimate
+	verb		niawe				to take life; to kill noun		eliawe			death; the end of one's life noun		iawe'ar			a dead being; that which is no longer alive noun		innali				a family
-	noun		inna				a sibling; an individual born from the same father or male mother noun		innu				a brother; a male individual born from the same father or male mother noun		inne				a sister; a female individual born from the same father or male mother noun		ivash				water
-	noun		enna				a mother; a progenitor other than one's father noun		ennu				a male mother; a male progenitor who is a wife of the head of one's family noun		enne				a female mother; one's female progenitor who isn't part of the family noun		nenna				a second mother; one's father's spouse other than one's mother noun		unna				a father; the head of a family noun		invys				an animal noun		isa'il			a flower
+	verb		annashal			to act maternally; to nurture and support noun		inna				a sibling; an individual born from the same father or male mother noun		innu				a brother; a male individual born from the same father or male mother verb		innushal			to act brotherly; to console and relieve noun		inne				a sister; a female individual born from the same father or male mother verb		innushel			to act sororily; to incentivize, support and/or pester noun		enna				a mother; a progenitor other than one's father noun		ennu				a male mother; a male progenitor who is a wife of the head of one's family noun		enne				a female mother; one's female progenitor who isn't part of the family noun		nenna				a second mother; one's father's spouse other than one's mother noun		unna				a father; the head of a family verb		unnashal			to act paternally; to protect and guide noun		invys				an animal noun		ivash				water
+	verb		ivashal			to flow; to fill or contour (some thing); to migrate noun		ivashal			(of some thing) a flow; a migration noun		ivashyl			a body of water, such as a lake or sea noun		isa'il			a flower
 	adj		isa'illa			colorful, pretty
+	verb		nisa'illa		to color or paint noun		ishan				a petal
+	adj		ishanala			delicate, fragile
-	verb		nisa'illa		to color or paint adj		lanfi				familiar, well known
+	verb		ishanshal		to detach and fall from adj		lanfi				familiar, well known
 	noun		lanfial			a family member
 	noun		lanfiala			a friend									With comparative "-he", may denote close friendship